UDOOboard/Neo-Docs/docs/07_Arduino_M4_Processor/07_Arduino_differences.md

  - **Interrupts()** / **NoInterrupts()**: functions for disabling/reenabling interrupts
  - **CHANGE** mode: trigger an interrupt on both *RISING* and *FALLING* edges.

+## Strings
+The main problem with String objects is the impossibility to initialize them globally.
+So just declare globally or initialize them inside a function.
+Refer to this [page](../12_Debugging_&_Troubleshooting/02_Arduino_String_issue.html) for further information about *Strings* issues.

 <!--

 ## String object